DHJKim321/Max-SAT/README.md

 (where m is the total number of clauses) clauses" to a decision problem "Is there an assignment of these clauses such that 7/8 of them are satisfied?".

 The idea behind this algorithm is that we assign a variable to be true or false.
 Then, we see how many clauses this assignment has satisfied by taking the expected number of satisfied clauses.
-From here, we choose the assignment which has the higher probability, and we keep going until all clauses have been satisfied.
+From here, we choose the assignment which has the higher value, and we keep going until all clauses have been satisfied.